-At the University of Maryland, Creditby-Exam is comparable to a comprehensive final examination in a course.
-Although the mathematics department receives the most applications for Credit-by-Exam, many departments will provide opportunities for certain courses.
+At the University of Maryland, Credit-by-Exam is comparable to a comprehensive final examination in a course.
+Although the Department of Mathematics receives the most applications for Credit-by-Exam, many departments will provide opportunities for certain courses.
 Initial inquiry as to whether an examination in a specific course is available should be directed to the academic department which offers the course in question.

-Credit-by-Exam may not be taken for courses in which the student has remained registered at the University of Maryland beyond the Schedule Adjustment Period, even with a transcript notation of W. To be considered for Credit-by-Exam, a student must meet the following eligibility criteria:
+Credit-by-Exam may not be taken for courses in which the student has remained registered at the University of Maryland beyond the Schedule Adjustment Period, even with a transcript notation of W.

+To be considered for Credit-by-Exam, a student must meet the following eligibility criteria:

-- A minimum of 12 (twelve) credit a. hours completed at the University of Maryland; - A minimum grade point average of b.
-2.0; - Completion of all prerequisite c. courses or the approval of the department chairperson (or, in nondepartmentalized units, the dean) and the Senior Vice President and Provost.
+- A minimum of 12 (twelve) credit hours completed at the University of Maryland. - b.
+A minimum grade point average of 2.0. - c.
+Completion of all prerequisite courses or the approval of the department chairperson (or, in non-departmentalized units, the dean) and the Senior Vice President and Provost.